-- [The fund] will vote for reasonable proposals calling for companies to improve oversight, management and reduction of their greenhouse gas emissions.
-This includes setting clear performance targets aligned with the Paris Agreement's goals. - [The fund] will vote for reasonable proposals that encourage boards and management to disclose steps they are taking to address climate-related risks.
+- Vote against the chair of the board at companies that fail to adequately disclose climate-related emissions, risks, plans or targets at significant emitters based on the Transition Pathways Initiative rating of 3 or lower. - [The fund] will vote for reasonable proposals calling for companies to improve oversight, management, and reduction of their greenhouse gas emissions.
+This includes setting clear performance targets aligned with the Paris Agreement's goals. - [The fund] will vote for reasonable proposals that encourage boards and management to disclose steps they are taking to address climate-related risks. - Abstain on proposals requesting an advisory vote on the company's climate/energy transition plans (Say on Climate). - Vote against proposals on climate/energy transition plan if they do not include all the following criteria: